Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: E - The Effect of the Choice of Gaussian Noise on Robustness of Models

-Interestingly, however, according to Figure \ref{fig:varyingstds}, the robust accuracies stayed roughly the same for all the models trained with only our proposed framework.
+Likewise, if the standard deviation is too low, the unlabeled data points will likely be too close to the original data points, therefore they cannot support enough of the high dimensional input data space.
+Interestingly, however, according to Figure \ref{fig:varyingstds}, the robust accuracy stayed roughly the same for all the models trained with only naive regularization and unlabeled dataset.
 This means that whilst the robustness of our models to the DeepFool \cite{moosavi2016deepfool} attack and hence $\hat{\rho}_{adv}$ values are sensitive to the choice of $\sigma_u$ and $\sigma_b$, robustness of our models to FGSM \cite{goodfellow2014explaining} and PGD \cite{madry2017towards} remained largely independent of $\sigma_u$ and $\sigma_b$.
 Why this is the case remains to be seen.

-On the other hand, when the proposed method was combined with adversarial training, increasing or decreasing $\sigma_u$ and $\sigma_b$ had no discernible effect on the $\hat{\rho}_{adv}$ of models from the 3 datasets.
+On the other hand, when the naive regularization and unlabeled data was combined with adversarial training, increasing or decreasing $\sigma_u$ and $\sigma_b$ had no discernible effect on the $\hat{\rho}_{adv}$ of models from the 3 datasets.
 This is evident in Table \ref{tab:combined} and \ref{fig:varyingstds} where the variation in $\hat{\rho}_{adv}$ values and the robust accuracy curves followed no clear trend.
 This could be because the adversarial examples generated during adversarial training were already very scattered in the input space.
-Therefore, further variations of $\sigma_u$ or $\sigma_b$ did not impact adversarial robustness at all.
+Therefore, further variations of $\sigma_u$ or $\sigma_b$ did not impact adversarial robustness significantly.